Representation stability in the (co)homology of vertical configuration spaces: Representation stability for vertical configuration spaces

 \section{Representation stability for vertical configuration spaces}

 Recall the vertical configuration spaces $\widetilde{\cV}_{K}(\R^{p,q})$ of points in $\R^{p+q}$ defined in Definition \ref{DefnVConf}.
-In this section, we prove the main theorems of our paper: representation stability for the (co)homology these spaces, and classical (co)homological stability for the unordered vertical configuration spaces.
+In this section, we prove the main theorems of our paper: representation stability for the (co)homology of these spaces, and classical (co)homological stability for the unordered vertical configuration spaces.

-In Section \ref{BK-Calculation}, we summarize the compuation of the cohomology groups $H^{*}\left(\widetilde{\cV}_{K}(\R^{p,q})\right)$ due to Bianchi--Kranhold \cite{Vconf}.
-We use this calculation in Section \ref{BettiPolyGrowth} to prove that, in each cohomological degree, the Betti numbers of these groups grow polynomially.
+In Section \ref{BK-Calculation}, we summarize the computation of the cohomology groups $H^{*}\left(\widetilde{\cV}_{K}(\R^{p,q})\right)$ due to Bianchi--Kranhold \cite{Vconf}.
+We use this calculation in Section \ref{BettiPolyGrowth} to prove that, in each cohomological degree, the ranks of these free abelian groups grow polynomially.
 Then, in Section \ref{CohomologyFunctorial}, we verify that these cohomology groups assemble to form an $\fig$-module.
 This enables us to prove our main theorem, Theorem \ref{mainThm}.
 Finally, in Section \ref{TransMapSection}, we review the theory of the transfer homomorphism of a regular covering space, and use it to deduce classical (co)homological stability for the unordered vertical configuration spaces.

 \begin{remark} In his beautiful work \cite{Gadish-SubspaceArrangements}, Gadish gave broad general topological criteria for a family of complements of linear subspace arrangements to satisfy (co)homological representation stability.
 We believe that these results would give an alternate approach to our main theorem, which does not rely on the calculations done by Bianchi--Kranhold. \end{remark}